Erick Silva: Legacy Fighting Alliance

 Following his departure from the UFC, Silva signed with Legacy Fighting Alliance and debuted in the main event at LFA 45 against Nick Barnes on July 20, 2018.
 He won the fight via submission in the first round.

 Bellator MMA

 On September 6, 2018, it was announced that Silva had signed a multi-fight deal with Bellator MMA.
 Silva was expected to make his promotional debut against Lorenz Larkin at Bellator 207, but was forced to pull out due to an injury on October 1, 2018.

 Silva made his promotional debut against Yaroslav Amosov at Bellator 216 on February 16, 2019.
 He lost the fight via unanimous decision.

 Silva faced Paul Daley at Bellator 223 on June 22, 2019.
 He lost the fight by unanimous decision.

 Silva announced his retirement from MMA in 2022 after revealing that he had suffered a heart attack due to complications from Covid-19.

 Personal life

-Erick and his wife Isabela have a son, Carlos (born 2019).
-Silva has also an older son, Kalleu.
+Erick and his wife Isabela have two sons.